Fell Dyke Primary School

 Reading

 The Early Years Foundation Stage provides many opportunities for the children to be immersed in language and early reading routines as we seek to develop their interest in books.
 This includes regular story time and themed role play, with plenty of repetition of stories that the children will enjoy and can ultimately join in with.
 Activities follow on from story time, helping children understand common story conventions such as things happening in a set order.
 Phonics teaching takes place daily to develop early reading and build familiarity with graphemes and phonemes.
 As the children move through EYFS, they are exposed to a wide variety of text types and begin to make links between reading, extracting meaning from reading and writing.
-Regular reading is acknowledged and rewarded through our Pirate’s Treasure Reading Reward approach: prizes of books are presented for regular home reading.

 In Key Stage 1, children continue to learn phonics, generally finishing this aspect of their learning by the end of Year 1.
 From then on, their phonics knowledge continues to be developed through their ongoing guided reading in school and the introduction of a spelling programme in Y2 to bridge the specific challenge of choosing from the graphemes (different spellings for sounds) when they are spelling and the introduction of spelling rules.
 Any children who have gaps in their phonics understanding undertake more intensive intervention from Year 2 onwards, for as long as necessary – these children are regularly assessed to understand their progress.
 Reading comprehension teaching begins once children have completed the Read Write Inc. programme in Year 2.
 At this stage, children’s reading books are carefully matched to their reading ability by adults.